JONSASSE/432-2018/projects/project2/APPROVED.md

 Haeun Park      | Who will get the flu shot?
-Kaylee Sarna    | Predicting vegetarian diet based on biochemical profile and health behaviors, in NHANES 2009-10 Andrew Tang     | Upstaging trends in surgically-resected Non-Small Cell Lung Cancer, 2004-2015 Sneha Vakamudi  | Hospital length of stay: What is more important, the patient or the picture?
+Kaylee Sarna    | Predicting vegetarian diet based on biochemical profile and health behaviors, in NHANES 2009-10 Andrew Tang     | Upstaging trends in surgically-resected Non-Small Cell Lung Cancer, 2004-2015 Vinh Trinh      | Seeking mental health care and its relation to depression and alcohol consumption, NHANES 2015-16 Sneha Vakamudi  | Hospital length of stay: What is more important, the patient or the picture?
 Frances Wang    | Coronary Artery Calcification in predicting CHD Mortality in High-Risk Elderly Patients Ruipeng Wei     | Can blood components indicate the presence of chronic kidney disease?